PepsiCo’s Marketing Mix (4Ps) Analysis

 2. Hybrid Everyday Value pricing strategy

 Most of PepsiCo’s products are priced based on the market-oriented pricing strategy.
-The company’s objective in using this strategy is to ensure that its prices are competitive, based on other firms’ prices and prevailing market conditions.
+In its marketing mix, the company’s objective in using this strategy is to ensure that its prices are competitive, based on other firms’ prices and prevailing market conditions.
 On the other hand, Hybrid Everyday Value is PepsiCo’s pricing strategy for some of its products, especially soft drinks.
 The company’s objective in using this pricing strategy is to close the gap between regular/everyday prices and discounted holiday prices.
-In this way, PepsiCo expects consumers to buy more of its soft drinks everyday and not just during the holidays.
+In this way, the company expects consumers to buy more of its soft drinks every day and not just during the holidays or special occasions.
+The socioeconomic trends shown in the PESTEL/PESTLE analysis of PepsiCo are considered in the company’s marketing strategy and the application of these pricing strategies.

 References